Springer (orca): Life in community

-At 3:30 p.m. on July 14, Springer's keepers opened the gate on her net pen as other orcas went by, and Springer went "charging off."
+At 3:30 p.m. on July 14, Springer's keepers opened the gate on her net pen as other orcas went by, and Springer went "charging off".
 She swam straight towards the other orcas.
 First observations appeared to indicate that the operation was exceeding all expectations, that the experiment was a success.

 However, the reaction of the wild whales to Springer's sudden appearance was initially to bunch together silently, seemingly in confusion.
 After a few minutes, they swam off, perhaps expecting Springer to follow.
 She appeared not to be able to keep up.

 Temporary transmitter devices had been attached to Springer's back with suction cups, designed to fall off after a few days.
 Scientists and volunteers observed Springer visually.
 In the first days, she trailed the pod, keeping a distance of about half to three quarters of a mile.

 Springer's tendency to interact with boats remained a problem.
-On July 16 she positioned herself near a small boat leaving it unable to move without hitting her.
+On July 16, she positioned herself near a small boat leaving it unable to move without hitting her.

 Springer though would soon connect with wild whales.
-She began traveling consistently with the A4 Pod (her mother's closest relatives), and distant cousins in the A5 pod.
+She began traveling consistently with the A4 pod (her mother's closest relatives), and distant cousins in the A5 pod.
 It was hoped that she would form a bond with a mature female who would act as a surrogate mother.
 The orca known as A51 or "Nodales," a 16-year-old female from the A5 Pod who had no calf of her own, appeared to take that role.
-In August, A51 was observed following Springer and guiding her away from boats, which Dr. Barrett-Lennard described as a sign of "reciprocalness in the relationship.
+In August, A51 was observed following Springer and guiding her away from boats, which Barrett-Lennard described as a sign of "reciprocalness in the relationship.
 It convinced me this is not just a case of A73 finding a placid female she's following around."